COPE meets on 3rd Wednesday of every month at 6:00 p.m. For more information about the committee, please email firstname.lastname@example.org.

-Cope is one of the most important Committees the BTU has, we encourage all members to use the COPE Committee as a way to get involved and to take action.
+COPE is one of the most important committees the BTU has, we encourage all members to use COPE as a way to get involved and to take action.

 COPE stands for the Committee on Political Education.

 Legislative battles are about to take place that will significantly determine key aspects of our work environment.
 Many of the improvements in our environment are not negotiated at the bargaining table, but instead, require legislation.
-In 2012, we must convince legislators to support legislation that would give us a voice on the school board and improve laws that we have in place.
+We must convince legislators to support legislation that would give us a voice on the school board and improve laws that we have in place.

 We must be able to lobby effectively if we are to succeed in getting the laws we need enacted.
-Having a friend in the Governor’s chair is helpful when it comes to negotiating our terms and conditions of employment.
 It’s impossible to succeed in lobbying without political action.
 The brilliance of rightness of our arguments rarely persuades politicians.
 They want to know what we can do for them (or perhaps for their opponents).
 Those are the hard facts of political life.
 COPE funds give us political clout.

 HOW ARE COPE FUNDS COLLECTED?